zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Stirted.

 [APZ 155.2] (#apz155 .2) {#apz155 .2 .ref .apz} "Ejah (craving)
-Do not shake.”
+Do not shake."
 Thus is the parable word.
 Was there. is the cheapest Do not shake.
 Do not shake at the loss.
 Reputation is also not shaken.
 Not shaken by stigma.
 Do not shake in the blaze.
 Shocks in the humiliation Not.
 The supply is also not shaken.
 The sadness does not shake, does not spoil.
 Unshaking.
 There was this.
-“Ejah shall go unto them” Eja tells the craving.
+"Ejah shall go unto them" Eja tells the craving.
 A certain lust, a sticking stick tighten It is the root of a metal metal.
 Does this craving of someone become predisable, Dumped, first connoisseth, and was born, and conscious.